 In the special features they talk about how they originally wanted David Bowie for the lead role, which makes perfect sense... but they might've actually been better off with Powell.
 Well at least in terms of artistic product, maybe not box office.
 And speaking of performances, he might've had these types of roles on speed dial by now, but Oscar winner Broderick Crawford (All the King's Men, The Private Files of J. Edgar Hoover) is still pretty unforgettable as the political heavy who'd grown used to pulling everyone's strings.
 Even the kid is pretty good.
 I just saw A Simple Favor yesterday, and boy, was that a rough reminder of how child performances can be a serious sand trap even for the major Hollywood players.
 This isn't one for the gore hounds, but if you get this movie and don't dig it, try showing it to your parents.

-This film's seen a couple of interesting releases, all sort of half special editions.
+This film's seen a couple of interesting releases, all sorts of half special editions.
 Image first put it out on DVD here in the US, with a nice widescreen transfer and audio commentary in 2004.
 And naturally Umbrella/ Shock put it out in Australia shortly after.
 Then Synapse re-released it as a special edition in 2008, albeit with no new features or anything.
 Scorpion Releasing finally gave it its HD debut in 2013 with their limited edition blu-ray, which still basically just had the commentary and little else to demarcate it a special edition.
-But now 88 Films aims to top them all with their limited and more genuinely special edition blu next week.
-Have they pulled it off?
+But then 88 Films jumped into the fray with their limited and more genuinely special edition blu.
+And now Indicator/ Powerhouse has entered the picture, restoring the film in 4k with even more features on their limited BD (4000 units) and UHD (6000 units) editions.

-Audio-wise, both discs seem to have the same mix, the original mono track, in DTS-HD 2.0 on Scorpion and LPCM on 88.
-But here's where 88 takes a bigger step forward.
-They include English subtitles where Scorpion had none.
+Audio-wise, all three discs seem to have the same mix, the original mono track, in DTS-HD on Scorpion, LPCM on 88 and back to DTS-HD for Indicator.
+But here's where 88 took a bigger step forward: they included English subtitles where Image, Synapse and Scorpion had none.
+Thankfully, Indicator has them now, too.

-The real competition takes place in the special features department, though.
+For many, the bigger competition may be taking place in the special features department, anyway.
 So let's start with Scorpion.
 Their main feature is the same audio commentary that's been around since the Image days with director Simon Wincer and producer Anthony I. Ginnane.
 It's quite good, though.
 They're very involved and have a lot to say.
 The other bits are mainly hold-overs from the DVDs, too.
 There's an isolated musical score track, and the original theatrical trailer under the alternate title, Dark Forces.
 Scorpion adds one thing, though, a Katrina featurette where she gives her usual overview on the film details, and even dresses up in a harlequin costume for some, uh, interpretive dance?
 There's also a couple bonus trailers and some cool interior artwork showcasing Harlequin's many colorful posters.

 Now, I wasn't expecting 88 to mess with the Katrina skit, but I'm a little surprised they dropped the isolated music track, since that's also been a staple of all the past DVD releases.
-But they got the important thing - the commentary.
-And most importantly, they got a bunch more that no previous release has ever had.
+They got the important thing, though: the commentary.
+And even more importantly, they got a bunch more that no previous release has ever had.
 They have a new, on-camera interview with everyone's favorite critic Kim Newman, who mostly gives a general overview of Ozploitation in general, but does touch on Harlequin specifically as well.
 And there's a brief, vintage television interview with Hemmings and Powell, which is rather silly.
 The host keeps talking about how she's so taken with the two of them and doesn't ask them much about the film except how it must be hard to shoot a film out of sequence.
 But I'm glad 88 uncovered it; it's fun.

 Most significantly, however, is a roughly hour long collection of on-camera interviews with Wincer, Ginnane, De Roche and actor Gus Mercurio.
 Now, the interviews start with a bit of disclaimer that, "[t]he following interviews were conducted by director Mark Hartley for his documentary NOT QUITE HOLLYWOOD (2008)."
 It's been a long time since I've watched that film, but to be clear, while these interviews were surely for that doc as described, I'm fairly certain these are not just clips lifted from that film (or its many DVD special features).
 These are in-depth interviews all about Harlequin, not just Australian horror in general, and really just what a Harlequin special edition calls for.
 They're very forthcoming about everything from the commercial aspects of making this film for an international market to working around some of the cast members' alcoholism.
 Also, instead of the Dark Forces trailer, they have a Harlequin-titled trailer.
 88's blu comes with reversible artwork, the other side matching Scorpion's.
 And limited initial pressings also include an 8-page full color booklet with notes by Calum Waddell and some cool poster art, plus an attractive slipcover.